kubedb/docs/docs/guides/mongodb/reconfigure/replicaset.md

 }
 ```

 As we can see from the configuration of ready mongodb, the value of `maxIncomingConnections` has been changed from `20000` to `30000`.
-So the reconfiguration of the database using the `inlineConfig` field is successful.
+So the reconfiguration of the database using the `applyConfig` field is successful.

 ## Cleaning Up